Farmer Direct, Source Transparent Seeds

 Read more about the growers here.

 Most of our varieties are certified organic.
 All are grown using organic or biological farming practices, and all are untreated and non-GMO.
+Organic certification status is indicated on each listing and on each seed packet.
 Common Wealth Seed Growers has an organic handler certification from Baystate Organic Certifiers.

 Along with the work we do in the field, we aim to spread knowledge and excitement about working with seeds, and to help reconnect farmers and gardeners with seed work.
 Farming and seed work belong together!
 Restoring this connection will make our farms, gardens and communities more resilient, more connected to place, and more fulfilling for all of us.
 We can’t afford for seed work to just be the domain of seed companies, plant breeders and university or company researchers.